-A network marketing business is an asset.
+A network marketing business is an asset, not a job.
 I define an asset as anything that produces positive cash flow.

 I know one thing.
 In today’s world, most people do NOT save enough money for retirement.
 Most people are loaded with personal debt, have minimal retirement savings and are just one or two paydays away from being financially destitute.
 It’s a sad reality.

 Smart people INVEST for the future, so they own assets that produce ongoing income before and during retirement.
 Basically, you save/invest a lot of money during your working years and live off the interest when you retire.
 That is the plan, although most people never achieve this.